Skip to content

 propOptions

-Returns a list of enumeration options for this record.
+Returns a list of validation options for fields in this record.

 js